 Follow the instructions on IRS letter 854C, which will outline the steps to request an appeal.
 You must make this request within 60 days of receiving this letter.
 In many cases, an appeal takes at least three months and can last up to nine months.
 However, if the IRS is taking steps to collect taxes from you, you can request a Collection Due Process hearing to expedite the appeal.

 If you need help with an IRS issue, contact Solvable today.
-We’ll match you with a well-reviewed tax debt relief company that can provide tax debt relief services for individuals in your situation.
+We’ll match you with a well-reviewed back tax assistance company that can provide bac tax assistance services for individuals in your situation.
 Our partners have the experience to advocate on your behalf to the IRS and can assist with tax payment abatement strategies.